 - You have strict security requirements.
-Drupal is generally better at security, but WordPress can come up to its level with the proper steps and time investment:
+While neither platform is immune to security issues, Drupal is generally better-protected, but WordPress can hold its own with the proper steps:

 - Drupal can handle PCI compliance requirements such as database encryption or other complex security situations a bit better.

 - You are building a web application.
-Drupal is better suited for web applications, as opposed to web sites, that need to do complex things, handle complex logic and integrations, sometimes involving a decoupled user interface.
+Drupal is better suited for web applications, as opposed to web sites, that need to do complex things, handle complex logic and integrations, sometimes involving a decoupled user interface while maintaining scalability.

 - You need personalization and a Digital Experience Platform (DXP).
 Gartner defines a DXP as “An integrated set of technologies, based on a common platform, that provides a broad range of audiences with consistent, secure and personalized access to information and applications across many digital touchpoints.”